Properties and comparison of some Kriging sub-model aggregation methods: Covariance-free aggregation techniques

-where $\vv_{prior}(x) = k(x,x)$ and with $\alpha_k: \R^{p+1}\to \R$.
-The aggregation techniques Product of Expert (PoE), generalized Product or Expert (gPoE), Bayesian Committee Machines (BCM) and robust Bayesian Committee machines (rBCM) satisfy \eqref{eq:form:aggregation:variance}.
-For PoE \cite{hinton2002training,deisenroth2015} we have
+where $\vv_{prior}(x) = k(x,x)$ and with $\alpha_k: [0,\infty)^{p+1}\to \R$. \nicolas{Several aggregation techniques, such as} product of expert (POE), generalized product of expert (GPOE), Bayesian committee machines (BCM) and robust Bayesian committee machines (RBCM), \nicolas{can be written under the form of~\eqref{eq:form:aggregation:variance}}.
+For POE \citep{hinton2002training,deisenroth2015} and GPOE \citep{caoGPOE} \nicolas{the weights associated to each sub-model are}